 Labels Make Cents

-Did you know that by saving your Loma Linda and Worthington canned food labels, you can support world mission efforts right here in Iowa-Missouri?
-Each label turned in to your Investment leader is worth 25 cents per label—five times the previous rate!
-Because label proceeds must now be used in conference, all funds raised through the label program will support Refugee Ministries initiatives in Iowa and Missouri.
+Did you know that by saving your Loma Linda and Worthington canned food labels, you can support world mission efforts right here at home?
+Each label turned in to your church’s Investment leader is worth 25 cents toward meeting the needs of refugees living in Iowa and Missouri.
+Investment leaders: check out our resources below, including the Labels Make Cents report form.